risgk/digital-synth-vra8-q/README.md

 ## Change History

+- v2.0.0: Add Mono and Stereo 2-phase Chorus modes; Improve the pitch; Introduce No Decay (DECAY = 127); Improve the recommended circuit; Other changes
 - v1.1.2: Change the oscillator drift
 - v1.1.1: Modify the PRESET programs
 - v1.1.0: Change the behavior of the oscillators